BlackjackMKV/VoxelPlus/README.md

 Compatibility:
 - Frackin' Universe: Won't cause any issues as far as I know, however we don't have the items set up for synth-ing yet.
-- Ancient Essence Voxels(The original): No problems at all that we know of.
-Not sure why you'd install both, but you shouldn't encounter any issues if you do.
+- Ancient Essence Voxels(The original): Not fully compatible.
+You can install both, but you'll end up with recipe glitches.

 Credits:
 mysteek_80 drew the sprites for the Med Assembler, Basic, and Advanced Ore Stations, and did an amazing job of it.
 I highly encourage checking their stuff out here, if you are looking for more amazing mods and sprites!